The spectral gap for transfer operators of torus extensions over expanding maps: Statement of results.

-\begin{remark} The second case in Theorem~\ref{ThmMain thm} is very rare in the sense that the closed subspace that consists of all essential coboundaries has infinite codimension in $C^\infty(\TT^d, \RR^\ell)$.
-It means that the first case is generic in the space of skew products, that is, there is an open and dense subset $\CU$ in $C^\infty(\TT^d, \RR^\ell)$ under the $C^0$ topology such that for all $\tau\in \CU$, the corresponding skew product $F_\tau$ is exponentially mixing.
+\begin{remark} The first case in Theorems~\ref{ThmSpec gap transfer} and~\ref{ThmSpec gap} is very rare in the sense that the closed subspace that consists of all essential coboundaries has infinite codimension in $C^\infty(\TT^d, \RR^\ell)$.
+It means that the second case is generic in the space of skew products, i.e., there is a subset $\CU$ in $C^\infty(\TT^d, \RR^\ell)$ that is open and dense in the $C^0$ topology such that for all $\tau\in \CU$, the transfer operator of the corresponding skew product $F_\tau$ given in \eqref{fdefF} has a spectral gap.

 The infinite codimension of essential coboundaries is a crucial property in showing the stable ergodicity of skew products over general hyperbolic systems.
 Among tremendous results on this topic, we refer the reader to \cite{MR1632190}, \cite{MR1644099},\cite{MR1717580}, \cite{MR2129109}, etc. \end{remark}